- Marietta City Schools

 Marietta City Schools uses Schoology, an integrated learning management solution that provides course management, mobile learning, and support for communication.
 Schoology enables our students, parents, and teachers to engage with learning materials and their school community from the classroom and beyond.

-Username: Student id # followed by @marietta-schools.net (Example: 12345@marietta-schools.net)
+- Username: Student ID Number followed by @marietta-schools.net (Example: 12345@marietta-schools.net)

-If you have any questions about logging into Schoology please submit a ticket at schoologysupportmarietta-city.k12.ga.us
+If you have any questions about logging into Schoology please submit a ticket at schoologysupport@marietta-city.k12.ga.us.

 Compass Learning

-Refer to student password help on the Aspen home page for password assistance.
+To log in, refer to student password help on the Aspen home page for assistance.

 Discovery Education

-Discovery Education: Provides high quality, dynamic, digital content for teaching and learning.
+Discovery Education provides high quality, dynamic, digital content for teaching and learning.
 Discovery Education offers a breadth and depth of digital media content that is immersive, engaging, and brings the world into the classroom giving every student a chance to experience fascinating people, places, and events.
-All content is aligned to state standards, can be aligned to custom curriculum, and supports classroom instruction regardless of the technology platform.https://google.discoveryeducation.com/
+All content is aligned to state standards, can be aligned to custom curriculum, and supports classroom instruction regardless of the technology platform.

 Google

-Google: All MCS students and staff have access to the G Suite for Education, which includes Google Drive, Docs, Sheets, Slides, Forms, and more.
+All MCS students and staff have access to the Google Workspace for Education, which includes Google Drive, Docs, Sheets, Slides, Forms, and more.
 With this productivity suite of tools, students have the ability to access and complete assignments, create, collaborate, and even receive feedback.

 - Accessing Your Google Drive